francis-pang/expense-tally/README.md

 > Use **plural for packages with homogeneous contents** and **singular for packages with heterogeneous contents**.
 >
 > For example, a package named `com.myproject.task` does not mean that each contained class is an instance of a `task`.
 There might be a `TaskHandler`, a `TaskFactory` and etc. However, a package named `com.myproject.tasks` would contain different types that are all tasks: `TakeOutGarbageTask`, `DoTheDishesTask` and etc.
+* For code comment, double forward slashes ("//") is preferred over multiple lined comment block.
+This is because it is easier to commented in block and there will not be issue due to nested comments.